Horticulture and Experiential Learning

-- Service: Service-learning courses listed under the College of Agricultural and Environmental Sciences on the UGA Experiential Learning page will fulfill this requirement.
+- Service.
+Service-learning courses listed under the College of Agricultural and Environmental Sciences on the UGA Experiential Learning page will fulfill this requirement.

-- Global: Any UGA-sponsored exchange program or any CAES faculty-led study abroad program will fulfill the requirement.
+- Global.
+Any UGA-sponsored exchange program or any CAES faculty-led study abroad program will fulfill the requirement.

-- Research: Any undergraduate research course denoted with an R-suffix, or participation in a CURO Research Assistantship, or CURO Summer Fellowship.
+- Research.
+Any undergraduate research course denoted with an R-suffix, or participation in a CURO Research Assistantship, or CURO Summer Fellowship.

-- Internship: Students can fulfill the university EL requirement if they complete an internship in horticulture.
+- Internship.
+Students can fulfill the university EL requirement if they complete an internship in horticulture.
 Get more information on internships.

-SERVICE LEARNING.
 Horticulture is uniquely positioned to provide many services to families in need, non-profits and schools in the local community.
 The Horticulture Department is recognized on campus and throughout the Athens community as an active participant in community projects and a leader in UGA service learning.
 Through service learning, horticulture students learn practical horticulture skills while helping others.
-UGA Horticulture students have many opportunities to participate in projects through specially designed service-learning courses (AESC 2990S, HORT 3333S, HORT 4030/6030S, HORT 4095S).
+Horticulture students have many opportunities to participate in projects through specially designed service-learning courses (AESC 2990S, HORT 3333S, HORT 4030/6030S, HORT 4095S).